-Without any doubt, I am a curious person.
+Without any doubt, I’m a curious person.
 I always want to learn more about everything.
-That’s why I love school so much, because no matter what subject it is that I am studying, I am in love with the process, which is one of the most important things according to famous author of Eat, Pray, Love, Elizabeth Gilbert.
+It’s why I love school so much.
+No matter what subject I’m studying, I’m in love with the process, which is one of the most important things according to famous author of Eat, Pray, Love, Elizabeth Gilbert.
 (I couldn’t read the book, not my style, but loved the TED talk about creativity.)

 “Creativity itself doesn’t care at all about results – the only thing it craves is the process.
 Learn to love the process and let whatever happens next happen, without fussing too much about it.
 Work like a monk, or a mule, or some other representative metaphor for diligence.
 Love the work.
 Destiny will do what it wants with you, regardless.” – Elizabeth Gilbert

 Experience life through your mind

 So basically, I’m in love with the process of learning, mostly because I love life.
 I’m blown away at how everything gets to work out together without us having to intervene.
 It’s why I love to learn about natural sciences.
 I’m amazed at how we interact with each other, how we organize ourselves, therefore my passion for social sciences.
 I can’t believe how innovative we are, how we organize and systemize things, create more with what we got from nature, aka studying management and business and creativity.

 Thinking, reflecting, understanding is pure bliss for me.
 On some days, I wish I could know it all, but most days, I understand that the pleasure doesn’t come from possessing some knowledge, but can only be felt through the transmission of it.
 Receiving knowledge, and then sharing it, is therefore the only way we can truly enjoy it.
 Just like books or money, knowledge has to be passed by in other to bring joy.